llobato/docs/docs/other/install-gwms-frontend.md

         Defined in '/etc/condor/config.d/11_gwms_secondary_collectors.config', line 193.

-       If you don't see all the collectors and the two schedd, then the configuration must be corrected.
+       If you don't see all the **collectors and the two schedd**, then the configuration must be corrected.
 There should be no startd daemons listed

 2. Verify all VO Frontend Condor services are communicating.